Rent in social housing

 Check your tenancy agreement.

-Most agreements say that you must pay your rent in advance.
+Most agreements say you must pay your rent in advance.

 Some agreements let you have some rent free weeks, for example, at Christmas.

-Universal credit and housing benefit are both paid in arrears.
+Universal credit and housing benefit are paid in arrears.

-You should still pay your rent if you can while you're waiting for your benefits.
+Pay your rent if you can while you wait for your benefits.

 Speak to your housing association or council if you cannot do this.